-Cash on deposit with the State Treasurer's Office agrees to the cash balances of the Office after an adjustment of \$119 for a stale dated warrant that is being reverted to the State General Fund.
-Schedule 2 provides a detailed listing of cash balances by fund and account numbers.
+Cash on deposit with the State Treasurer's Office as reported by the Department of Finance and Administration agrees to the cash balances of the Office reported on the financial statements.
+Schedule 1 provides a detailed listing of cash balances by fund and account numbers.

-B. Accounts Receivables
+B. Accounts Receivable

 Accounts receivable represent a credit for overpayment of expenses in fiscal year 2005 that is due from General Services Department, another agency of the State of New Mexico.
-This will be applied to charges in fiscal year 2006 on automobile leasing.
+This will be applied to charges in fiscal year 2007 on automobile leasing.